4DGB/4dgb-readthedocs/docs/workflow/minimalexample.rst

   By default, the workflow uses a value of 200kb, so if that's the resolution you'd like to use, you can omit this value.

-To see this working, create a template project, and use the minimal ``project.yaml`` file that's provided:
+To see this working, create a template project, and then replace the ``project.yaml`` file with the minimal project file, ``project.min.yaml``:

 .. code-block::

    4dgbworkflow template --output minimal cp minimal/project.min.yaml minimal/project.yaml

-The minimal ``project.yaml`` contains the minimum information that the workflow needs to get started.
+The ``project.min.yaml`` file contains the minimum information that the workflow needs to get started.
 Note that we don't need to define the **resolution**, because we are fine with the default value of 200kb:

 .. code-block::